wadorjan01/dlash02.github.io/projects/hearts.md

 <img class="ui image" src="images/hearts.PNG">

 In 2018 CSC2200 learned how to use wordpress.
 Several students built example sites for this non-for-profit client.
-This site was selected by the client.
+This site was selected by the client as the one they liked the best.
 During the summer David finished off the site and made some additional modifications for them.